aktcope4066/semGroup18/use-cases/usecase04.md

 ### Primary Actor

-*A member of the organization.*
+*A Urban Planning Specialist in the organization.*

 ### Trigger

-*A request for the report is for the populations of cities in the world in descending order made by someone with access to the system.*
+*A request for the report is for the populations of cities in the world in descending order made by a Urban Planning Specialist.*

 ## MAIN SUCCESS SCENARIO

-1. The member requests the information from the system.
+1. A Urban Planning Specialist requests the information from the system.
 2. The system generates a report of the compiled data of the populations of cities in the world.
-3. The member reviews the complete report.
+3. The Urban Planning Specialist reviews the complete report.

 ## EXTENSIONS